-As used in this SPD, the terms listed below will have the meanings set forth below.
-When defined terms are used in this SPD, they will appear with initial capitalization.
+As used in this SPD, the terms listed in this Appendix will have the meanings set forth below.
+When defined terms are used in this SPD, they will be capitalized.
 The plural use of a term defined in the singular will share the same meaning.

-Actively at Work or Active Work means that you are performing all of the usual and customary duties of your job on a Full-Time basis.
+Actively at Work or Active Work means that you are performing all of the usual and customary duties of your job on a Full-time basis.
 This must be done at:

-- The employer's place of business; - An alternate place approved by the employer; or - A place to which the employer's business requires you to travel.
+- The Employer's place of business; - An alternate place approved by the Employer; or - A place to which the Employer's business requires you to travel.

-You will be deemed to be actively at work during weekends or employer approved vacations, holidays or business closures if you were actively at work on the last scheduled work day preceding such time off.
+You will be deemed to be Actively at Work during weekends or Employer approved vacations, holidays or business closures if you were Actively at Work on the last scheduled work day preceding such time off.